dansmyers/DataScienceAndAnalytics/Sprint-6-Probability_and_Bayesian_Models/Deliverable_Questions.md

 - After she has two cards, she'd expect to open 30 / 28 ~ 1.0714 cards to find a third unique card.

 This problem is based on a classic called the Coupon Collector's Problem.
-It's related to the geometric distribution, which we'll talk about in the next sprint.
+It's related to the geometric distribution.

 ### Hat Problem